Petras Gražulis: Controversies

 Gražulis is well known in Lithuania due to his political scandals and outspoken homophobia, as well as recognizable mannerisms such as constant appeals to God and opposition to the Homeland Union.
 He is frequently parodied in Lithuanian media.

 Gražulis has been involved in numerous traffic incidents.
 He hit a passing vehicle in 2012, hit a woman with a child in 2017 and escaped the incident, and was involved in other cases of speeding and car crashes.
 His driver's license was suspended for one year in 2022, and he had been fined for traffic incidents 13 times during the year.

 Gražulis has a long-standing feud with the Homeland Union and claims that it is "the most destructive party in Lithuanian politics".
 In 2007, during the investigation into the assassination of Juras Abromavičius, he attempted to register a motion in parliament to ban the TS-LKD as a terrorist organization.

 In 2022, when the Seimas passed a motion which recognized Vytautas Landsbergis, the chairman of the Supreme Council – Reconstituent Seimas from 1990 to 1992 and the founder of the Homeland Union, as a former head of state, Gražulis registered a motion to give Landsbergis the status of emperor in protest.
 The motion was voted down.

 In 2018, the LNK TV program KK2 revealed that Gražulis had a child outside of marriage with 20-years younger Birutė Navickaitė.
-In spite of his strong open pro-life position and demands to criminalize abortion in Lithuania, he had insisted Navickaitė to make an abortion.
+In spite of his strong open pro-life position and demands to criminalize abortion in Lithuania, he had insisted Navickaitė to get an abortion.
 Gražulis accepted that the child was his and asserted that he had not made a hypocritical statement, and was merely acting out of emotion.